- Fashion and Beauty

 Anyway, she giggled a little bit incredulously on the other end of the line and then proceeded to ask me what I wanted to be done.
 I told her a wash, cut, dye and blow dry sounded good, which she told me without the free service due to my win would cost me $135!!!
 Geez, do women really pay this much for these services?
 And on a regular basis?
 I could buy my family 2 weeks worth of groceries for that much money!

 When I actually arrived at the hair salon, I was immediately uncomfortable when I saw the way it was so poshly decorated, and the padded lounge chairs that customers sat in.
 They asked me if I would like something to drink and I agreed to a water...which they brought to me in a wine glass!!!
 I started to see why they charged so much for hair care services...they needed the money to decorate and buy wine glasses and lounge chairs!!!
-As the hairdresser started to work on my hair, we chatted and she commented, with a knowing smile, that she heard I had been using box color to color my hair.
+As the hairdresser started to work on my hair, we chatted, and she commented, with a knowing smile, that she heard I had been using box color to color my hair.
 It felt as though I was doing something I should have been ashamed off...but I was not!
 I said I had, and I was comfortable with it because it was not permanent and would wash out of my hair in 4 - 6 weeks time.
-She proudly told me that the hair color she was using was "permanent" but would only last 8 weeks and then if I wanted to keep it up, I would need to have it re-done every 8 weeks.
+She proudly told me that the hair color she was using was "permanent" but would only last eight weeks, and then if I wanted to keep it up, I would need to have it re-done every eight weeks.
 Huh?
 What's so permanent about that?
 I gave her a tip ( my only cost of the day) and thanked her but knew I would not be back.
-I don't have $135 to spend every 8 weeks on hair care services when I can instead spend $21.95 plus the same tip.
+I don't have $135 to spend every eight weeks on hair care services when I can instead spend $21.95 plus the same tip.

 Here I am really at a loss.
 I am not a fashion statement and my 2 teen aged daughters will attest to that.
 I wear what feels comfortable, what I think looks good on my body type, and what I can afford.
 I do not spend money on designer clothes because I don't want to pay more money to have a designer's name on the label of my clothes.
 Why should a name like Ralph Lauren on a label command more money than a name like LL Bean, or Jacklyn Smith?
 Sometimes I think the most recent styles look absolutely ridiculous, and I feel sorry for women, especially younger women and teens, who spend money on these things because they are "in fashion" when they actually are pretty funny looking.
 I don't purchase designer shoes, purses, or other accessories for the same reason.
 Have you seen some of those designer pointy shoes?
 No thanks, I will pass on the jester look from the middle ages.
 And I certainly don't want to look like an elf, Christmas or any other time of the year.
 Why should I give a famous designer all that extra money when I can buy shoes and purses for much less money that serve the same purpose...protection for my feet and a place to keep my necessities when I am out and about.

 So, now that I have probably offended half of the people that read this, I am sorry.
 I am just a natural woman, who likes to look good, be comfortable, and not take a lot of time and lose a lot of life's special moments by spending hours in the mirror, or at the hair salon.
 I try very hard to have my morning routine take 30 minutes, including shower and makeup.
-If I only partially dry my hair and let the rest of it dry naturally and curl on it's own, I can be ready in 25 minutes.
+If I only partially dry my hair and let the rest of it dry naturally and curl on its own, I can be ready in 25 minutes.
 My husband and I can be out the door pretty quickly this way, and since we like to travel, it gives us more time to be together, and see the world around us.
-I know 2 women, 1 who is 18 and one who is 35, who both take TWO hours to get ready to go anywhere.
+I know two women, one who is 18 and one who is 35, who both take TWO hours to get ready to go anywhere.
 If you want them to go with you anywhere, you have to give them at least 2 hours notice.
 If not, they refuse to go.
 They aren't even related.
 I am wondering if this is normal to take this long??
 So, please take the poll below...there's one for women and one for men.

 Poll For Women